elenatorro/e-journal_Intro-to-artificial-intelligence/COURSE/LESSONS/LESSON_1/CONCEPTS/1_AI_Environments.md

 ## Discrete vs Continuous Environments

 * A discrete environment has fixed locations or time intervals (it has limits).
+It deterministic if there is a limited number of actions you can do.
 * A continuous environment could be measured quantitatively to any level of precision (it does not have limits).

 ## Benign vs Adversarial